kbuckleys/spoot/README.md

 # Installation
 Setup is a breeze. ```bash install.sh``` will automatically install the required core dependencies -- you don't even have to chmod the install script if you prefixed the filename with ```bash``` as denoted -- then launch spoot.
 At this point, you'll be automatically redirected to a Spotify authentication page, login with your Spotify account and you're done
-> An uninstall script is also included for a one-shot removal for your convenience

 - Run ```bash install.sh```
 - Finalize your spoot installation and authenticate